Daeshon Hall

-Daeshon Hall (born June 14, 1995) is an American football defensive end who is a free agent.
-He played college football at Texas A&M.
+Daeshon Hall (born June 14, 1995) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Texas A&M Aggies.

-High school career
+Early life

 Hall attended Garfield High School in Seattle, Washington and Lancaster High School in Lancaster, Texas.
 As a senior he had 83 tackles and 23 sacks.

 College career

 Hall played at the Texas A&M University from 2013 to 2016.
 During his career, he had 158 tackles and 14 sacks.

 Professional career

 Carolina Panthers

-Hall was drafted by the Carolina Panthers in the third round, 77th overall, in the 2017 NFL Draft.
+Hall was selected by the Carolina Panthers in the third round, 77th overall, in the 2017 NFL draft.
 He was placed on injured reserve on October 6, 2017.

 On September 1, 2018, Hall was waived by the Panthers.

-San Francisco 49ers
+San Francisco 49ers (first stint)

-On September 6, 2018, Hall was signed to the San Francisco 49ers' practice squad.
+On September 6, 2018, Hall was signed to the practice squad of the San Francisco 49ers.

 Houston Texans

 On September 25, 2018, Hall was signed by the Houston Texans off the 49ers' practice squad.
 He was waived on October 20, 2018 and re-signed to the practice squad.